k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 | **Planning**       | Creating step-by-step execution strategies                   |
 | **Answering**      | Formulating natural-language responses for users             |

-When an LLM task is triggered, Fabric looks up the configured LLM interface and uses it to communicate with the underlying model using the credentials defined in that interface.
+When an LLM task is triggered, Fabric looks up the configured LLM interface and uses it to communicate with the underlying model, using the credentials defined in that interface.

 ## Supported Providers

-LLM interfaces are installed via K2Exchange.
-Some of the foundation model providers, like AWS Bedrock and Google, behave like an infrastructure and host also models which they are not their owner.
+LLM interfaces are installed via K2exchange.
+Some of the foundation model providers, such as AWS Bedrock and Google, behave like an infrastructure and host also models that they do not own.
 Following are few examples.

 * OpenAI
 * Anthropic